AroLucy/Pocket/README.md

 ![](Previews/PocketLogo.png)

-A Segmented theme for Spicetify <3
+A Customisable Segmented theme for Spicetify <3

 ###### Table of Contents
 - [Applying](#applying)